The 7th issue of the Korean Journal features seven essays on the Nuclear Non-Proliferation Treaty and related issues by APLN network members.

-David von Hippel and Peter Hayes outline a new Cooperative Threat Reduction (CTR) consortium-led, humanitarian and capacity-building energy project for the DPRK.
+David von Hippel and Peter Hayes outline a new energy project as complementary to engagement-focused Cooperative Threat Reduction activities for the DPRK.

 Chung-in Moon and Seung-Chan Boo provide a historical analysis of DPRK and ROK hotlines with lessons learned and policy recommendations.